bskaar/creatorapp-platform/GTM_STRATEGY.md

-# CreatorApp U - Go-to-Market Strategy
+# CreatorApp - Go-to-Market Strategy

 ## Executive Summary

-CreatorApp U is an AI-native platform that enables creators, coaches, and entrepreneurs to build and launch their digital businesses without technical skills.
+CreatorApp is an AI-native platform that enables creators, coaches, and entrepreneurs to build and launch their digital businesses without technical skills.
 Our GTM strategy focuses on organic social media acquisition, strategic partnerships, and community-driven growth.

 ---